 11:30 You start your hair and makeup, and you and your partner split up to get ready.

-1:30 You both get dressed, putting on your elopement attire with your family – who may or may not be shedding a few happy tears
+1:30 You both get dressed and put on your elopement attire with your family

 2:00 You do a first look outside the cabin, seeing each other all dressed up for the first time!